 The Toddler Experience

 Children in our toddler programs flourish in a prepared environment that respects, supports, and responds to their basic needs for independence, exploration, and the building of trust and confidence.
-Our caregiving teams are made up of an AMI trained lead Guide, a Spanish Speaking morning assistant, and an afternoon assistant and our student-teacher ratio is typically 5:1.
+Our care giving teams are made up of an AMI trained lead Guide, a Spanish Speaking morning assistant, and an afternoon assistant.
+Our three Toddler environments--Lilacs, Butterflies and Sunflowers--share a dedicated toddler outdoor play space, and our student-teacher ratio is typically 5:1.